allennrbc/Software-Tools-Spring-2024/README.md

 The act provides employees who meet these requirements with up to 12 weeks of unpaid, job-protected leave per year.
 FMLA was passed in 1993.

 To analyze the impact of FMLA, we used data from the U.S. Bureau of Labor Statistics regarding access to family leave for employees.
 Because consistent data was not provide before and after the FMLA was passed, we reviewed data on the incidence of unpaid maternity leave and incidence of unpaid paternity leave from 1988 to 1993 and contrasted it with data on the percent of workers with availability to family leave from 1994 to 1998 and the percent of workers with access to paid family leave benefits between 2014 and 2023.
-Note that this data provides information on employees' elgibility for these benefits, not the rate at which they were used.
+Note that this data provides information on employees' eligibility for these benefits, not the rate at which they were used.

 Per our analysis, the percentage of employees with access to unpaid family leave was 84% in 1995 and has only increased five percentage points since then.
 Access to paid family leave, however, has grown from 2% in 1995 to 27% in 2023.

 ![AccessToFL](Images/AccessToFL.PNG)

-Similar data was not found for years prior to 1993, however, the Bureau of Labor Statistics did provide the percent of private industry workers in medium and large establishment participating in unpaid leave benefits.
+Similar data was not found for years prior to 1993, however, the Bureau of Labor Statistics did provide the percent of private industry workers in medium and large establishments participating in unpaid leave benefits.
 This data showed that percent of workers using unpaid maternity leave increased from 33% in 1988 to 60% in 1993 and an even larger increase was seen for workers using unpaid paternity leave as the percentage increased from 16% to 53% in the same years.
 The impact could be socially driven, but it does appear that in the years following the FLMA act, most employees have had access to unpaid family leave.